SCHV(SCHV)

 | URTHiShares MSCI World ETF | $7B | — | 385 | 94.0% |

-100% of SCHV's portfolio by weight is also held by SCHB, which commands 2× more assets under management.
-When SCHB receives inflows, it mechanically buys these shared stocks — dragging SCHV's NAV along regardless of any thematic or sector catalyst.
+100% of SCHV's portfolio by weight is also held by SCHX, which commands 4× more assets under management.
+When SCHX receives inflows, it mechanically buys these shared stocks — dragging SCHV's NAV along regardless of any thematic or sector catalyst.
 Combined, the top 5 overlapping ETFs control exposure to 100% ofSCHV's weight.

 Overlap computed from constituent-level holdings data across 5 ETFs.
 Price co-movement with driver ETFs is structural, not coincidental.
 Not investment advice.